Vicky Hartzler

-Vicky Jo Hartzler (née Zellmer; born October 13, 1960) is an American politician and businesswoman who served as the U.S. representative for from 2011 to 2023.
+Vicky Jo Hartzler (née Zellmer; born October 13, 1960) is an American politician and businesswoman who is serving as the Chair of the U.S. Commission on International Religious Freedom.
+She previously served as the U.S. representative for from 2011 to 2023.
 A member of the Republican Party, she served as the Missouri state representative for the 124th district from 1995 to 2001.

 Hartzler's congressional district comprised a large swath of western-central Missouri, anchored in Columbia and stretching to the eastern and southern Kansas City suburbs, including a sliver of Kansas City.
 The district also included Sedalia, Warrensburg, Moberly, and Lebanon.

 Hartzler was a candidate in the 2022 United States Senate election in Missouri, but lost the Republican primary to Eric Schmitt.

 Early life and education

 Hartzler was raised on a farm near Archie, a rural community south of Kansas City.
 She graduated from Archie High School and later attended the University of Missouri, where she graduated summa cum laude with a B.S. in education, and the University of Central Missouri, where she graduated with an M.S. in education.